 The beautiful aroma of jasmine is unmistakable and everyone nearby is touched and effected by it.
 You just want to be near it!
 You want to pick bunches of it for your home; you’re drawn to it.
 So it is in the life of a true worshipper-in-hard-times.

 “Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created.”

 Your hardest times are an opportunity to ‘put your faith where your mouth is and to “strengthen yourself in the Lord”, as David did.
 (1 Samuel 30:6)

 When you do this, you release something wonderful – a sweet smelling fragrance that reaches the lives of others around you.
 When we worship through our hardest times, as well as encouraging ourselves in the Lord, we show unbelievers in whom we place our trust.
 It sets you apart from the “religious person”, showing the unbeliever that you have an unshakable trust in an unshakable God!

 Paul says in 2 Corinthians 4:5–6 “For what we proclaim is not ourselves, but Jesus Christ as Lord, with ourselves as your servants for Jesus’ sake.
 For God, who said, “Let light shine out of darkness,” has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.”

 We are called to be both a light in this dark world and a sweet smelling fragrance, everywhere we go, even (ESPECIALLY) when things feel dark for us – proclaiming His goodness, His faithfulness, His salvation.
 Bringing hope!

 When we do this, we are truly a sweet smelling fragrance to God.

-Let’s be bringers of hope – a sweet smelling fragrance, everywhere we go today!
+Let’s be bringers of hope in dark places – a sweet smelling fragrance, everywhere we go today!